 I am an idealist.
 I am also a perfectionist.
 My ideas are often fanciful, to the point where I’ve been accused of not living in the real world.
 Yet the real world—the prevailing state of things—is chaotic and in disarray; in short, the antithesis of my utopian ideal.

-I believe design affects everything that we see, hear, touch, taste and smell.
+I believe design affects everything we see, hear, touch, taste and smell.
 It influences who we are, how we feel and what we think.
-It has the capacity to inspire change in people for the better: individually, socially, psychologically and emotionally.
-In reality, design plays an integral part in our relationship with the world around us.
+It has the capacity to inspire change in people for the better: individually, socially, physiologically, psychologically and emotionally.
+In reality, design plays an integral part in our relationship with ourselves and the world around us.

-I often wonder if we are losing focus on what’s really important, on the things that truly matter: health and happiness, friends and family, well-being and quality of life.
+I often wonder if we are losing focus on what’s really important, on the things that truly matter: our health and happiness, friends and family, well-being and quality of life.
 To what extent are mindfulness and consciousness a part of the present?
 The sad fact is that we have lost any sense of present—of being present—and have succumbed to a new world order.
-We live in a 24-hour state, where our way of life is often reduced to fleeting moments and experiences.
+We live in a perpetual state of imagined necessity, where something is always essential until it is superfluous.

-Today, materialism is encouraged and fuelled by short-term gains; we are greedy and desirous of the next new thing.
+Today, materialism is encouraged and fuelled by short-term gains; we are greedy consumers, always desirous of the next new thing.
 We are slaves to capitalism, effectively disempowered, the control taken from our hands.
 We might think we are making informed choices, but as malleable beings we succumb to the influence of big design business, whose drive for profit surpasses all reason.
-It’s a world of more and more, where things are created to be sold, not used.
+It’s a world of more and more, with things created for the sole aim of making money.
 Our global system is one of uniformity and commodification; in essence everything becomes the same.
-And we impetuously buy–throwaway–repeat.
+And we, the easily influenced consumer, impetuously buy–throwaway (and repeat).

 More and more, we need to stop, breathe, ponder and reflect.
 We should question our decisions and think about our ideals.
-We might, for example, move to cherish and celebrate that which is real and tactile, rejecting the prevailing digital status quo.
-At the same time, we should spurn the influence of governments and politicians—do they, in actuality, understand the power of design and creativity?
+We might, for example, move to cherish and celebrate that which is real and tactile, rejecting the current digital status quo.
+At the same time, we should spurn the influence of governments and politicians—do they, in actuality, understand that design and creativity have the potential to impact constructive, societal change?
 I believe in apolitical empowerment, where creative people, intellectuals, cultural institutions and grass-roots movements have the power to bring about systemic change.
 I believe good design is an integral part of this change.